mayursrt/bulldozer-price-prediction/README.md

 ## Dataset : https://www.kaggle.com/c/bluebook-for-bulldozers/data

 This is the code for Bluebook for Bulldozers made for [KAGGLE COMPETITION](https://www.kaggle.com/c/bluebook-for-bulldozers/overview).
+You can read more about this project [here](https://mlbook.explained.ai/bulldozer-intro.html).

 ## Clone Repository